Joseph Osei-Owusu: Career

 Osei-Owusu has worked as a lawyer for 29 years in Ghana after being called to the bar in 1990.
-He started his career in the chambers of Yaw Barimah & Co and later joined George Sarpong Legal Services where he later rose to become Assistant Head of Chambers.
-He later became chief executive officer (CEO) of the Driver and Vehicle Licensing Authority (DVLA) a political appointment he got during the tenure of John Agyekum Kufour.
+He started his career in the chambers of Yaw Barimah & Co and later joined George Sarpong Legal Services where he rose to become Assistant Head of Chambers.
+He later became chief executive officer (CEO) of the Driver and Vehicle Licensing Authority (DVLA), a political appointment he got during the tenure of John Agyekum Kufour.

 First Deputy Speaker

 He was elected the First Deputy Speaker of the 7th Parliament of the 4th Republic and re-elected to that position for the 8th Parliament.
 He first became an MP in 2009, after being elected with 86.06% of the total valid votes cast.

 Committees

 He is currently the chairperson for Privileges Committee and also the Appointments Committee in parliament.
 He is also a member of Standing Orders Committee and the Roads and Transport Committee.